Get

 1. Exercise

-Boredom is one of the most common causes of demanding behavior in cats.
-Cats that don’t have an appropriate outlet for their energy can quickly become destructive and engage in unwanted behaviors like excessive vocalizing, clinginess, and acting out to get your attention (like knocking things off shelves or walking all over your computer while you’re trying to work).
+Boredom or lack of human interactions is a common cause of demanding behavior in cats.
+Cats that don’t have an appropriate outlet for their energy can engage in unwanted behaviors like excessive vocalizing, clinginess, and acting out to get your attention (like knocking things off shelves or walking all over your computer while you’re trying to work).

 It’s a good idea to have a few play sessions with your cat every day with fun toys like balls and chaser wands.
-These don’t need to last long—even 5–10 minutes at a time a couple of times a day can make a big difference.
+These don’t need to last long—even 5–10 minutes at a time 2–4 times a day can make a big difference.

 woman-playing-with-her-cat